Documentation

 • Template Variables — Pass data between nodes with {{inputs.key}} and {{nodes.node_id.output}} syntax.

-• Sessions & Memory — Multi-turn conversation context with rolling summarization.
+• Sessions & Memory — Multi-turn conversation context with rolling summarization and hierarchical memory namespaces.

 • Trailhead Integration — Built-in tools for semantic search, entity operations, and knowledge graph traversal.